1. Home

-The GWM Tank 300 is now available with diesel power, specifically the same engine found in the Cannon and Cannon Alpha utes, which also brings greater braked towing capacity.
+The GWM Tank 300 gained diesel power in March, specifically the same engine found in the Cannon and Cannon Alpha utes.

 Hundreds of new car deals are available through CarExpert right now.
 Get the experts on your side and score a great deal.
 Browse now.

-And pricing for diesel Tank 300 vehicles, which are already arriving in Australian showrooms, is actually cheaper than had previously been reported, to the tune of $1500.
+Pricing for diesel Tank 300 vehicles is actually cheaper than had previously been reported, to the tune of $1500.

-But while the diesel can tow 500kg more than the petrol and hybrid, it still falls short of the Mitsubishi Pajero Sport and Toyota Fortuner’s 3100kg figures, as well as the class-leading 3500kg offered by the Ford Everest and Isuzu MU-X.
+While the Tank 300 can now tow 3000kg with each of its powertrains, it still falls short of the Mitsubishi Pajero Sport and Toyota Fortuner’s 3100kg figures, as well as the class-leading 3500kg offered by the Ford Everest and Isuzu MU-X.

 The Tank 300’s higher towing capacity pushes it into the “heavy off-road passenger vehicles” category under the incoming New Vehicle Efficiency Standard emissions regulations from the Australian Government.